-Scripture of the Day || February 24th, 2018
+Scripture of the Day || July 20th, 2018

-COURTESY OF RENEWAL CHRISTIAN CENTER
+Courtesy of RENEWAL CHRISTIAN CENTER